Build Your Home

-As a veteran or active duty service member, your VA benefits keep it simple.
-They extend beyond traditional purchase loans with options to finance building and affording the home you’ve been imagining.
+As a Veteran or Active Duty Service member, your VA benefits extend beyond traditional purchase loans with options to finance building and affording the home you've been imagining.

-What is a VA Single Close Construction Loan?
+What is a VA One Time Close (OTC) Construction Loan?

-The Veterans Administration single close construction loan is a popular option for veterans or those with other military involvement.
+The Veterans Administration OTC Construction loan is a popular option for veterans or those with other military involvement.
 It offers financing that is easy to qualify for and an overall process that makes paying for and building your home simpler to manage.

 Because these loans are government-backed by the VA, interest rates are kept competitively low and borrowers aren't required to make a down payment.